 Mix the dairy-free milk and lemon juice and reserve for 5-10 minutes until it curdles.

-Make sure the vegan cornbread mix looks uniform before adding the wet ingredients.
+Step 4: Ensure the cornbread mix looks uniform before adding the wet ingredients.

 - Place an oven-resistant container with one cup of water at the bottom of the oven.
 The steam generated will ensure your gluten-free baked goods cook evenly.